7 ways to make the most of your benefits

 Log in to momentum.co.za to view the providers in your area.
 You are also welcome to contact our call centre via the web chat facility on momentummedicalscheme.co.za, email us at [email protected], send us a WhatsApp message on 0860 117 859 or call us on 0860 117 859.

 5. Get a quote from the doctor

-Remember to contact us to request pre-authorisation before undergoing procedures in hospital or day clinics.
+Remember to contact us to request pre-authorisation before undergoing procedures in hospital or day hospital.
 In doing so, you will be able to find out whether there will be any upfront co-payments and potential shortfalls in claims reimbursement.